Research at the NDC26 Feb. 2017

 NATO and the international community face great challenges in the 21st century – globalization offers more freedom and prosperity, but also new threats to our security.
-Research and political consulting can help policymakers and the public address these crucial issues.
+The return of Russia to the East as a strategic adversary, and the rise of Daesh and instability to our South, as well as other challenges to European and North American security, mean that Research and political consulting are necessary to help policymakers and the public address these crucial issues.
 As a consequence, the NATO Defense College has upgraded in 2007 its former Academic Research Branch to a Research Division (RD) as one of the pillars of the activities of the NDC.

 The RD's civil and military researchers come from a variety of disciplines and interests covering a broad spectrum of security-related issues.
 They publish widely in NDC papers as well as in internationally-reputed peer-reviewed journals, books and newspapers.
 They also contribute to the policy and academic debate on NATO-related security issues through their participation in international forums.

 Occasionally, the RD invites external experts to write analyses on behalf of the NATO Defense College.
 A broad collection of publications are available from our web page in Adobe Acrobat PDF format.
 While the majority of the papers are produced in English, some of them are also available in French.

 Furthermore, the RD organizes a number of conferences, workshops and international events either to support the research activities or in support of the NATO Defense College’s educational program.